 I earned my Ph.D. in Earth and Environment from Boston University, where I developed novel Bayesian models and automated workflows for analyzing 30 TB of satellite data to predict forest leaf phenology.
 As a NOAA Climate and Global Change Fellow at MIT, I expanded this work globally by integrating LiDAR, eddy covariance, and MODIS data to assess various impacts to the carbon cycle.

-Currently, at Industrial Economics, Inc., I apply my expertise in spatial and temporal data analysis, ecological modeling, and machine learning to real-world environmental challenges, including assessing contaminant impacts at Superfund sites and guiding natural resource restoration decisions.
-Across my career, I’ve combined technical rigor (R, Python, GIS, Bayesian and machine learning models) with environmental purpose—from forecasting ecosystem dynamics to helping clients interpret complex spatial data.
+Across my career, I've combined technical rigor (R, Python, GIS, Bayesian and machine learning models) with environmental purpose, from forecasting ecosystem dynamics to helping clients interpret complex spatial data.
 I believe that actionable, transparent, and reproducible environmental data science is key to addressing the climate and ecological crises of our time.